Skyscanner/backpack-ios/UNRELEASED.md

 **Fixed:**

-- Fix components on be dark mode

-- Backpack/Dialog:
+- Backpack:
-  - Fix to be dark mode compatible
+  - Made components dark mode compatible.

 ## How to write a good changelog entry
 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).